-The 82-year-old Pacin’ Parson plans to walk hundred of miles to raise awareness and funds for the center by following local trails to the pace of 20 miles a day.
+The 82-year-old Pacin’ Parson plans to walk hundreds of miles to raise awareness and funds for the center by following local trails to the pace of 20 miles a day.
 He plans to finish the walk by the end of December.

 Stevenson recently completed a 600-mile local walk to raise awareness and funds for the Fred Hutchinson Cancer Research Center and help the LaRance family cover medical expenses.
 The walk began after Labor Day and finished around Thanksgiving, Stevenson said.